Pairwise Alignment Improves Graph Domain Adaptation: Experiments

 \subsection{Datasets and Experimental Settings}

 \textbf{Synthetic Data.} CSBMs (see the definition in Appendix~\ref{app:CSBM}) are used to generate the source and target graphs with three node classes.
 We explore four scenarios in structure shift without feature shift, where the first three explore CSS with shifts in the conditional neighboring node's label distribution (class ratio), shifts in the conditional node's degree distribution (degree), and shifts in both.
 Considering these three types of shift is inspired by the argument in Thm~\ref{thm:decompose}.
 The fourth setting examines CSS and LS jointly.
+In addition, we consider two degrees of shift under each scenario with the left column being the smaller shift as shown in Table~\ref{table:CSBM}.
 The detailed configurations of the CSBM regarding edge probabilities and node features are in Appendix~\ref{app:expset}.

 \textbf{MAG} We extract paper nodes and their citation links from the original MAG~\cite{hu2020open, wang2020microsoft}.
 Papers are split into separate graphs based on their countries of publication determined by their corresponding authors.
 The task is to classify the publication venue of the papers.
 Our experiments study generation across the top 6 countries with the most number of papers (in total 377k nodes, 1.35M edges).
 We train models on the graphs from US/China and test them on the graphs from the rest countries.